-Wieliczka is a town 17 km from Krakow known for its ancient Wieliczka Salt Mine, a 13th century ancient mine takes you up to 135 metres below ground to discover underground tunnels, chambers, chapels, lakes and even a resort.
+Wieliczka is a town 17 km from Krakow known for its ancient Wieliczka Salt Mine, a 13th-century ancient mine takes you up to 135 metres below ground to discover underground tunnels, chambers, chapels, lakes and even a resort.

 Claustrophobia sets in as you descend down the long shaft into the earth but all is forgotten when you soon discover the world beneath.

-A visit here can’t be missed, being a short distance from Krakow, a morning or afternoon is enough to take in this mysterious world beneath the surface and is as close as I’ll get to knowing what life was like as a miner, I was hugely impressed by its truly unique features and history.
+A visit here can’t be missed, being a short distance from Krakow, a morning or afternoon is enough to take in this mysterious world beneath the surface and is as close as I’ll get to know what life was like as a miner, I was hugely impressed by its truly unique features and history.

 The Wieliczka Salt Mine continuously produced table salt from the 13th century until 2007 as one of the world’s oldest operating salt mines.
 Reaching a depth of 327 meters and over 300 km long, it features a 3.5-km touring route for visitors, less than 1% of the length of the mine’s passages.